 He is a bright and self-confident contemporary.

-// Muzzle for Yorkshire Terrier
+// Yorkshire Terrier Muzzle

-// Muzzle for dwarf pinchers
+// Muzzle for dwarf pincher

 // Muzzle for Havanese

-The good-natured nature leads to the fact that often a suitable muzzle is dispensed with.
+The good-natured nature often leads to the fact that a suitable muzzle is dispensed with.

 // Muzzle for West Highland Terrier

 Known from television commercials, this breed is always.
 A typical terrier, the Westi is bright and has a tendency to be independent.
 He also has a strong hunting instinct.

 With a muzzle here, in addition to the ideal size, safety is crucial.
 On the one hand, there is the question of what the Highlander finds while in hunting mode.
 Here, a sturdy food guard may be necessary to keep the dog protected.
 And most importantly, for a dog that might be darting in the woods, the muzzle should be a striking color.
 (We recommend orange here) This makes it obvious that the dog is secured and cannot harm any animal and it can be recognized from a distance when a signal color shines out of the undergrowth.